 Perhaps people just don’t want to go to the emergency room, but — and this is anecdotal, of course — a friend tells me that his mother’s high blood pressure disappeared since she began sheltering in place.
 Maybe decreased air pollution is helping, or some other “second-order” effect of the pandemic.

 As I’ve researched my upcoming book, Stress Into Strength (HarperCollins Leadership, 2021), I’ve given quite a bit of attention to how disconnected our culture has become, especially during the last 50 years.
 We are disconnected physically, from our bodies and nature.
 We are disconnected socially, from each other.
 We are disconnected spiritually, from traditional sources of values and meaning that transcend self-interest.
-The pandemic may be helping, even forcing, us to invest more time and energy in activities that calm our stress reactions by triggering our natural recovery and growth reactions.
+The pandemic may be helping, even forcing, us to invest more time and energy in activities that calm our stress reactions by triggering our natural renewal and growth reactions.

-- If we are eating better, getting more sleep, and exercising more, especially in nature, that’s helping us re-connect physically, spending less energy on “fight or flight” and more on our “rest and digest” recovery reaction.
+- If we are eating better, getting more sleep, and exercising more, especially in nature, that’s helping us re-connect physically, spending less energy on “fight or flight” and more on our “rest and digest” renewal reaction.

 - If we are spending more time “being real” with those we are closest to, that’s social re-connection, spending less energy on “defending and distancing” and more in “tending and befriending.”

-- If we are taking time to re-examine our priorities and values, that’s helping us re-connect spiritually, spending less energy on “selfish and survivalist” behaviors and more on “pause and plan,” our spiritual recovery response.
+- If we are taking time to re-examine our priorities and values, that’s helping us re-connect spiritually, spending less energy on “selfish and survivalist” behaviors and more on “pause and plan,” our spiritual renewal response.